superkeyor/ez.py/README.rst

 mv(source, destination)  # Moves source file(s) or folder to destination.
 Supports wildcards, vectorization.

-execute(cmd, output=True)    # Executes a bash command with or without capturing shell output
+execute(cmd, output=True)    # Executes a bash command with or without capturing shell output with nooutput():

-pprint() # Pretty prints.
-beep()  # Beeps to notify user. which(name) # Prints where a module is and in which module a function is. which('python') returns which python is being used.
+    print 'this is will not be printed in stdout' pprint() # Pretty prints. beep()  # Beeps to notify user. which(name) # Prints where a module is and in which module a function is. which('python') returns which python is being used.